 The customer management database Affairs operates from is Caterease, a sophisticated software package that allows them to capture valuable information about their customers, events, and even adds their event dates to a calendar to ensure they don’t oversell.
 Plus, they can use it to manage their inventory.

 Caterease is also designed to manage the invoicing to the customer.
 Patrick gave us an example, “Let’s say you bill an event for tomorrow night and that invoice might include ten different line items.
-One for food, one for equipment one for decor, one for labor, etcetera.
-In Caterease you can pull all that information up, but when it’s time to create the invoice, it has to go into our accounting management software.
-Those two never talked to each other.
-So, there was a manual process to go from what the customer saw to what the accounting software sees.
-That manual process is rife with human error and has a potential for fraud in transferring that information.
-We don’t suspect our employees of wanting to commit fraud; it’s just not a best practice.”
+One for food, one for equipment, one for decor, one for labor, etcetera.
+In Caterease you can pull all that information up, but when it’s time to create the invoice, it has to go into our accounting management software.– Patrick Cuccaro

 In keeping with best practices, through the guidance of TCFOS and implementation of Sage Intacct, these two databases are now connected.
 When the Caterease software says that the customer owes us $10,320.22, that exact number is communicated over to the accounting software (now Sage Intacct).

 “Business can look like everybody is busy and things are going great.
-When we’re pulling in the money, the volume is high things seems great.
+When we’re pulling in the money, the volume is high and things seem great.
 But, it takes four weeks to get a snapshot of the previous month.
-That is when we saw that the expenses went through the roof and we wondered what happened.”
+That is when we saw that the expenses went through the roof and we wondered what happened.”– Patrick Cuccaro

 Affairs will have the ability to refine the types of reporting they do on a real-time basis.
 Once their implementation process is complete, Patrick will sign into the Sage Intacct software and look at a P&L, in an event by event basis.